Jump Ahead

 A Crisis/Trauma Insurance policy can often form part of a person's anti-cancer strategy as this type of personal insurance policy is specifically designed to make a lump sum payment upon certain types and levels of cancer diagnosis, at a time when you need answers to the question, ‘What treatments can I afford?’

-Insight: The Numbers of Life: the chances of you needing to ever claim on a Crisis/Trauma policy before the age of 65 is statistically 1 in 3.
+Insight: Learn more about the Numbers of Life - the chances of you needing to ever claim on a Crisis/Trauma policy before the age of 65 is statistically 1 in 3.

 Do you need to use a Crisis Trauma insurance policy to help protect against unexpected costs of a serious health condition?